huntdatacenter/docs/docs/governance/tingweek.md

 ### Lab ting

-This is our allting that focuses on the user experience in our **lab service**.
-All users are invited for information, feedback and discussions on all aspects of existing, planned and future services.
+This is our allting that focuses on **user experience inside labs**, and communication between lab users and with us.
+All active lab users, lab leaders and lab coordinators are invited for information, feedback and discussions on all aspects of existing, planned and future services.

 ### Coordinator ting

 This is the Ting where we appoint time to discuss scientific coordination as a premise to make science fly.
-The discussions including topics related to users experinces for our **data space service**, such as compliance, data management, technical coordination, knowledge management and financial aspedts.
+The discussions are focused on **cross-lab coordination in data spaces**, including coordination of compliance, data, technologies, knowledge and financial aspects.

 ### Enterprise ting

-This is the Ting where we appoint time to meet with the community that are affiliated with **private institutions**.
+This is the Ting where we appoint time to meet with users from or affiliated with **private institutions**.
 We have a special focus on issues that is relevant for small and medium sized enterprises (SMEs) and larger contract research non-profit institutions.

 ### Lagtun